-Qualified Plan: A retirement plan qualified under the Internal Revenue Code allowing JRS and its members certain tax advantages.
+Qualified Plan: A retirement plan, such as JRS, that is qualified under the Internal Revenue Code allowing its members to contribute on a pre-tax basis and receive future taxable retirement benefits.

 Reciprocal Retirement Systems: There are thirteen Illinois public retirement systems participating in the Retirement Systems' Reciprocal Act.